Christmas is a time for giving, so we’re giving a shout-out to our wonderful neighbours on Falmouth’s Old High Street.

 Jezebel houses a jeweller/piercer and tattoo artist, plus a selection of work by local artists.
 Stitches & Cream are purveyors of the finest independent haberdashery and wools and also offer workshops.
 Star Glazers pottery and painting cafe has something for all ages whether that be a few hours painting with the kids or spending an evening with friends at a “gin and paint” session.
 Explore our Cornish Gift Guide blog for more inspiration.

 Whether you are looking for a gift for yourself, your home or your garden you will find everything you need on the High Street.

 Cloudberry Living is a home interiors shop specialising in modern Scandinavian design and Grey Lurcher has an eclectic mix of gift brands and upcycling paints such as Annie Sloan and Cornish Mineral Paint.

-New to the Old High Street is Love and Honour which sells beautiful flowers, plants and a range of contemporary gifts for your home.
+Celebrating a year on The Old High Street, Love and Honour sells beautiful flowers, plants and a range of contemporary gifts for your home.
 If you need curtains and blinds, head to Cornish Curtains for a made-to-measure service.

 Falmouth Preloved And Vintage Shops

-The Old Town Hall Gallery is a quirky mix of antiques, and art curated by the owner.
-Ludgate House Antiques has a fast turning selection of 18th to 20th Century finds and decorative items and are the organisers of Enys House annual antiques fair.
-High Street Bazaar offers an handpicked selection of vintage and antique pieces chosen for their eccentricity, aesthetics and history.
+The Old Town Hall Gallery is a quirky mix of antiques and art curated by the owner.
+Ludgate House Antiques has a fast-turning selection of 18th to 20th Century finds and decorative items and is the organiser of Enys House’s annual antiques fair.
+High Street Bazaar offers a handpicked selection of vintage and antique pieces chosen for their eccentricity, aesthetics and history.

 So Why Not Pay A Visit To Falmouth Old High Street?